Dr Cristina Sechel

 -

-Cristina joined the Department of Economics in October 2016, having previously been a Research Fellow in the Health Economics Research Unit at the University of Aberdeen.
-She worked as a Research Associate for the department before being appointed as a Lecturer in 2022.
+Cristina is a Lecturer in the School of Economics and leads the School’s Applied Microeconometrics research group.
+She joined the University of Sheffield in 2016 as a Research Associate, having previously been a Research Fellow in the Health Economics Research Unit at the University of Aberdeen.
+She was appointed as a Lecturer in 2022.

-Cristina is the departmental Student Experience Academic Lead.
-She creates and supports opportunities that elevate student voice and build learning communities within the programmes we offer in the Department of Economics.
+Cristina is the School's Student Experience Academic Lead.
+She creates and supports opportunities that elevate student voice and build learning communities within the programmes we offer in the School of Economics.
 She also works closely with the Employability Hub and Career Services to help embed employability skills across our programmes in all years of study.

 - Qualifications